collective/Collective/source/new_to_git.rst

 -----------

-When I switched to git I got used to a specific git workflow, inspired by my previous experience with subversion. these are just a handful of commands and a tiny bit of git's full capabilities but it may be useful for you as well. (by `Johannes Raggam`_)
+When I switched to git I got used to a specific git workflow, inspired by my previous experience with subversion.
+These are just a handful of commands and a tiny bit of git's full capabilities but it may be useful for you as well. (by `Johannes Raggam`_)